prominence-eosc/docs-eosc/source/command-line-interface.rst

 .. code-block:: console

    $ prominence list
-   ID     NAME   CREATED               STATUS      ELAPSED      IMAGE                   CMD 7375          2019-10-14 12:33:11   deploying                eoscprominence/testpi
+   ID     NAME   CREATED               STATUS    ELAPSED      IMAGE                   CMD 7375          2019-10-14 12:33:11   pending                eoscprominence/testpi

 Eventually the status will change to ``runnning``, ``completed`` and then disappear.
 The ``list`` command can be given the argument ``--completed`` to show completed jobs.
 For example, to see the most recently completed job: